nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-maintaining-a-dxp-installation/06-patching-a-dxp-war.md

 If you [installed DXP manually](https://help.liferay.com/hc/en-us/articles/360029031451-Obtaining-Liferay-DXP#downloading-the-liferay-war-and-dependency-jars) as a WAR file on a supported application server, you must apply patches to the WAR file and supporting files and re-deploy them.
 Here are the steps for patching your DXP WAR:

+1. [Back up your DXP system](./02-backing-up.md) in case you want to revert to it.

 1. Download the necessary artifacts from the [Customer Portal:](https://customer.liferay.com/downloads)

     - DXP WAR file (`liferay-dxp-[version].war`)